 Since 2010, the Coopérative has also organized the “Festival de la chanson du Grand Ruisseau” at the end of September.

-Presented on Sunday evenings in July and August.
-Doors open at 6:15 p.m. at the Mont-Carmel Parish Hall and the shows begin at 7 p.m.
+Presented on Sunday evenings in July and August at the Mont-Carmel Parish Hall at 7 p.m.